Senate confirms Biden 1st Cabinet pick as Democrats control - WTMJ

 The new Senate Majority Leader Chuck Schumer, D-N.Y., urged colleagues to turn the spirit of the new president’s call for unity into action.

-“President Biden, we heard you loud and clear,” Schumer said in his first .
+“President Biden, we heard you loud and clear,” Schumer said in his first speech as majority leader.
 “We have a lengthy agenda.
 And we need to get it done together.”

 Vice President Kamala Harris drew applause as she entered the chamber to deliver the oath of office to the new Democratic senators — Jon Ossoff, Raphael Warnock and Alex Padilla — just hours after taking her own oath at the Capitol alongside Biden.